Was this medicine useful for you?

 Applies to moxifloxacin ophthalmic: ophthalmic solution

-In addition to its needed effects, some unwanted effects may be caused by moxifloxacin ophthalmic.
+In addition to its needed effects, some unwanted effects may be caused by moxifloxacin ophthalmic (the active ingredient contained in Moxifloxacin).
 In the event that any of these side effects do occur, they may require medical attention.

 Major Side Effects

 You should check with your doctor immediately if any of these side effects occur when taking moxifloxacin ophthalmic: